redwoodjs/redwoodjs-com-archive/docs/testing.md

 })
 ```

-The full list of available matchers don't seem to have nice docs on the Testing Library site, but you can find them in the [README](https://github.com/testing-library/jest-dom) inside the main repo.

-### Other Test Types
+### Other Queries/Matchers

-There are several other node/text types you can query against with RTL including `title`, `role` and `alt` attributes, form labels, placeholder text, and more.
+There are several other node/text types you can query against with React Testing Library including `title`, `role` and `alt` attributes, form labels, placeholder text, and more.
 If you still can't access the node or text you're looking for there is a fallback attribute you can add to any DOM element and that can always be found: `data-testid` which you can access by `getByTestId`, `queryByTestId` and others (but it involves including that attribute in your rendered HTML always, not just when running the test suite).

 Here's a cheatsheet from React Testing Library with the various permuations of `getBy`, `queryBy` and siblings: https://testing-library.com/docs/react-testing-library/cheatsheet/

+The full list of available matchers like `toBeInTheDocument()` and `toHaveAttribute()` don't seem to have nice docs on the Testing Library site, but you can find them in the [README](https://github.com/testing-library/jest-dom) inside the main repo.

 In addition to testing for static things like text and attributes, you can also fire events and check that the DOM responds as expected.
 Read more about [user-events](https://testing-library.com/docs/ecosystem-user-event), [jest-dom](https://testing-library.com/docs/ecosystem-jest-dom) and more at the [official Testing Library docs site](https://testing-library.com/docs/).